It’s vitally important that our clients feel safe and supported while they use Montrose services.

 We have policies and procedures that provide guidance to our staff and set out clear standards of behaviour.
 These safeguard individuals’ rights and freedom from harm, neglect, abuse and violence.
 Policies are, at a minimum, consistent with relevant legislative and regulatory frameworks.

 Policies cover all areas of our work and include child protection, incident reporting, confidentiality and many more.

-Customers may want to provide feedback or make a complaint about the services provided by Montrose.
-It is important to us that our customers feel supported to be able to provide this feedback.
-Montrose is committed to a positive complaints culture and making things better for our customers.
+Clients may want to provide feedback or make a complaint about the services provided by Montrose.
+It is important to us that our clients feel supported to be able to provide this feedback.
+Montrose is committed to a positive complaints culture and making things better for our clients.

 We review all feedback and respond directly to the person making a complaint.
 Senior managers review feedback to learn how we can improve or put things right if we have got something wrong.

-Montrose is also supportive of our customers being able to make an independent complaint and ensure that all our customers understand how to make a complaint directly to the NDIS Commissioner if they are not comfortable raising the complaint with Montrose.
+Montrose is also supportive of our clients being able to make an independent complaint and ensure that all our clients understand how to make a complaint directly to the NDIS Commissioner if they are not comfortable raising the complaint with Montrose.
 Learn more about how to make a complaint here.